Happy Adolescence:

 Toward Healthy Self-Esteem

-During adolescence, having friends and discovering identity takes center stage.
-If they see themselves as different, undesirable, and unlovable, they are vulnerable to developing poor self-esteem.
+During adolescence, having friends and discovering identity can take center stage.
+If they see themselves as different, undesirable, and/or unlovable, they may be more likely to develop poor self-esteem.

 Self-Esteem: What Is It?

 Self-esteem refers to how people perceive themselves.
 The key to the development of healthy self-esteem is “personal satisfaction with areas of life that the individual deems to be important,” according to Understanding Teenagers.
-Psychology Today states that “It is not real in the sense that it can be visually examined, physically touched, or directly observed,” like a brain or IQ score.
-The presence and function/value of self-esteem are inferred or deduced through behavior and responses.
+Psychology Today states that self-esteem “is not real in the sense that it can be visually examined, physically touched, or directly observed,”.
+The presence, function and value of self-esteem are inferred or deduced through behavior and responses.

 Teens with healthy self-esteem are likely “to: a) feel good about themselves; b) feel proud of what they can do; c) believe in themselves, even when they don’t succeed at first; d) see their own good qualities, such as being kind or capable; e) feel liked, loved, and respected; f) accept themselves, even when they make mistakes.”